 We value high quality teaching for all students and actively monitor teaching and learning in the school.
-For more information on our approach, please see our teaching and learning policy (available soon).
+For more information on our approach, please see our teaching and learning policy.

 Our school improvement plan is about developing learning for all and details include planned continued professional development (CPD) opportunities for all staff.

-We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
+We aim to create a learning environment, which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all students, and staff continually assess to ensure that learning is taking place.
-Our whole school system for monitoring progress includes regular pupil progress meetings, and form tutors undertake a mentoring and supervisory role.
+Our whole school system for monitoring progress includes regular pupil progress meetings, while form tutors undertake a mentoring and supervisory role.